 Join the meeting via telephone only: If you only want to listen to the meeting and are not providing testimony call 1-650-479-3207 at the meeting time.
-When prompted, enter 172 471 0974 as the event access code.
+When prompted, insert 2316 026 7645 as the event access code.

-Documentary Evidence – Documentary evidence must be submitted by noon on July 1, 2021.
-All documents must be submitted in a pdf format (please contact HPC staff at [email protected] for questions/assistance).
+Documentary Evidence – Documentary evidence must be submitted by noon on December 2.
+All documents must be submitted in a pdf format to [email protected] (please contact HPC staff at [email protected] for questions/assistance).
 Anyone submitting evidence must participate in the virtual meeting and present the evidence or it will not be incorporated into the record.

 Minor Alteration Determinations

 The Executive Secretary has determined that the following applications are considered minor alterations and do not require a Certificate of Approval from the Commission.
 Each application will be posted on this website for 5 days.